Shoe-Pi/TSL2561/README.md

 One of the pins on the board is labelled `Int`, and this is the interrupt pin.
 This pin is usually held high but will drop low under certain circumstances which the user can control.
 It will then stay low until the user resets it.

 The `high` threshold which the light must rise above before the interrupt is triggered is set by `set_threshold_high(value)`, and the value which the light must drop below before the interrupt is triggered is set by `set_threshold_low(value)`.
-The amount of time which these limits must be exceeded before the interrupt is asserted is set by `interrupt_persist(time)`, measured in the number of integration cycles which must pass.
+The amount of time which these limits must be exceeded for before the interrupt is asserted is set by `interrupt_persist(time)`, measured in the number of integration cycles which must pass.
+See the `integration_cycle()` function to see how long the integration cycle lasts.

 **It's important to remember that the threshold values are compared to the value coming out of channel 0, _not_ the Lux values**.
 Channel 0  is usually a little lower than the Lux value, so you may need to use the first value returned by `data_read()` to tweak this.